Latin name: Thymus vulgaris

 Subtle uses: Clears mental energy blocks.
 Promotes courage.

 Notes: Use Thyme, ct. thymol in a 1-5% dilution.
 Avoid use during pregnancy.
-Avoid with high blood pressure.
+Avoid if you have high blood pressure.

 *Chemical components: Chemical component percentages may vary.
 Essential 3 offers a Certificate of Analysis for review.